mocklis/mocklis.docs/source/getting-started/index.rst

 My first mock
 =============

-Normally the use of mocking is to create fake but controllable replacements for dependencies to the code that we wish to test, but for a simple walk-through of the functionality we're probably better off with a normal console application.
+Mocking is the art of creating fake but controllable replacements for dependencies to code that we wish to test.
+However, for a simple walk-through of the functionality we'll write a normal console application instead hoping that not too much is lost in the transition.

 Let's say we're writing a component that reads numbers from standard input, sends them off to a web service for some calculation and writes the result to standard output.

 The first step is to create two interfaces.
-One for reading/writing and one for the 'service':
+One for reading/writing and one for the web service:

 .. sourcecode:: csharp